AdenChen27/AdenChen27.github.io/content/papers/REU2024/index.md

 ##### Abstract

-We develop the necessary tools and provide a proof of the min-max theorem, which offers a variational characterization of the discrete eigenvalues that lie below the essential spectrum of a self-adjoint operator.
+The min-max theorem offers a variational characterization of the discrete eigenvalues that lie below the essential spectrum of a self-adjoint operator.
+In this paper, we develop the necessary tools and present a proof of this theorem.

 ---